Move On Up

 "Move On Up" is a song by Curtis Mayfield from his 1970 debut album, Curtis.
-Nearly nine minutes long on the album version, it was released as a single in the United States, but failed to chart.
+Nearly nine minutes long on the album version, including a false ending, it was released as a single in the United States, but failed to chart.
 An edited version of the song spent 10 weeks in the top 50 of the UK Singles Chart in 1971, peaking at number 12, and it has become a soul classic over the years.
 In 2021, it was listed at No. 474 on Rolling Stones "The 500 Greatest Songs of All Time".
 The song was influential on the emerging genre of progressive soul and is notable for its prominent, fast-paced percussion, featuring Henry Gibson on congas.